t-muthuri/building-permit-cost-calculator-fe/README.md

 # to investigate

 * [] when I change the value of the cost of construction the ui does not rerender or update the cost
+* [] when the upload page refreshes, the dowload button appears even before a file is uploaded

 # to do